Arc'teryx Psiphon FL Hoody Review

 The Psiphon FL uses two different fabrics to seal out the weather, TerraTex and Fortius 1.0, both proprietary nylon/elastane blends.

 The main body uses TerraTex, while areas of high wear receive the Fortius 1.0 fabric.
 Although it is the lightest jacket we reviewed, it scored exceptionally well in the shower test, earning a 9 out of 10.
-The only other jacket to score this high was the much heavier Mountain Hardwear Dragon.
+The only other jacket to score this high was the much heavier-duty Arcteryx Gamma MX Hoody.
 During an extended downpour, the Psiphon FL shed liquid water with ease, and even after the fabric eventually wetted through, it was exceptionally fast in drying out.
 The stretch-woven fabric blocks much of the wind from coming through the jacket, allowing the wearer to retain heat in cold and gusty conditions.
 The Marmot ROM has Gore-Tex Windstopper fabric, and it did a slightly better job of repelling the wind, though it weighs several ounces more.

 The Psiphon has a storm hood with an enclosed three-way adjustment, its helmet-compatible (with both climbing and ski helmets), and the hip length hem keeps the waist covered in poor weather.
 The cuffs are sealable with gloves and bare hands alike, using a Velcro closure that makes it more useful than the Arcteryx Gamma MX.
-Overall, the weather protection offered by this model is top-notch; more protection can be found in other jackets in the review, but it does come with a high weight penalty.
+Overall, the weather protection offered by this model is top-notch.
+Any more weather resistance comes with a high weight penalty.

-There is no inner lining in the jacket, as found in The North Face Apex Bionic 2 or the Arc'teryx Gamma MX.
+There is no inner lining in the jacket, as found in The North Face Apex Bionic 2 or the Arc'teryx Gamma MX Hoody.
 While it isn't as warm, the lack of an inner liner allows it to function better as a softshell.
 Unlined, mesh-backed pockets give an opportunity for additional heat dumping by opening them up as vents, as did the OR Ferrosi.